Acretia/penetration-testing-cheat-sheet/README.md

 theHarvester -d somesite.com -l 500 -b google,bing,yahoo,linkedin -f /root/Desktop/theHarvester_results.xml
 ```

-Make sure you specify a full path to an output file; otherwise, it will default to /usr/lib/python3/dist-packages/theHarvester directory
+Make sure you specify a full path to an output file; otherwise, it will default to `/usr/lib/python3/dist-packages/theHarvester` directory.

 Use this one-liner to extract hostnames from the results: